 Greenville • Wilson

-Bone density testing determines if you have osteoporosis — which can cause bones to become more fragile and more likely to break.
+Bone density testing (DEXA) determines if you have osteoporosis — which can cause bones to become more fragile and more likely to break.

 It is a common misconception that bone is a hard, lifeless structure.
 Actually, bone is a complex, living tissue whose growth is affected by diet and exercise.
 The body is constantly building new bone tissue while breaking down or resorbing old bone.
 Until around age 30, the body builds and stores bone efficiently and total bone density is increasing or constant.